-- Auto-Tune: Used for the backing vocals in the bridge of "The Wolves (Acts I and II)" and for most of "Beth/Rest."
-The latter is an affectionate homage to cheesy 80s soft-rock.
+- Also used for most of "Beth/Rest," an affectionate homage to cheesy 80s soft-rock.
 According to Vernon, it's supposed to be an "innocent" song, a completely unironic embrace of something that's not supposed to be cool.

-- "Woods" consists of the same stanza repeated over and over, increasingly layered, Auto-Tuned, and distorted each time.
-It was even sampled by Kanye West, and the resulting song still has less Auto-Tune than the original.
+- "Woods" consists of the same stanza repeated over and over, increasingly layered, vocodered and distorted each time.
+It was even sampled by Kanye West, and the resulting song still has less digital processing than the original.

 - References to "so many foreign roads/worlds" appear in both "Creature Fear" and "For Emma."

 - The track placement on Bon Iver echoes that of For Emma in some places.
-"Calgary" and "For Emma," the Epic Songs of their respective albums, are the penultimate tracks as well (not counting "Lisbon, OH.," which is a brief ambient instrumental bridging "Calgary" and "Beth/Rest"), and the album closers seem designed as polar opposites- "Beth/Rest" is a grandiose, horn-heavy keyboard-utilizing track with processed vocals (Better than it sounds), and "Re: Stacks" is just Justin Vernon and an acoustic guitar.
+"Calgary" and "For Emma," the Epic Songs of their respective albums, are the penultimate tracks as well (not counting "Lisbon, OH.," which is a brief ambient instrumental bridging "Calgary" and "Beth/Rest"), and the album closers seem designed as polar opposites- "Beth/Rest" is a grandiose, horn-heavy soft rock ballad (better than it sounds), and "re: stacks" is just Justin Vernon and an acoustic guitar.

 - Cluster F-Bomb: The added outro to "Beth/Rest" for the Radio City Music Hall performance.

 - Epic Rocking: "re: stacks" is nearly seven minutes long.
 In the traditional sense of the word "epic", however, Vernon's entire output could count.